-Below are the six most prominent cross-reaction foods should be eliminated if you have been diagnosed with gluten sensitivity or have celiac disease.
+Below are the six most prominent cross-reaction foods you should eliminate from your diet if you have been diagnosed with gluten sensitivity or have celiac disease.
 They are listed in order of importance.

 - Yeast (brewers & bakers)

-Even though these foods are classified as gluten free they contain a protein in them that can cause a gluten system reaction to them when ingested.
+Even though these foods are classified as gluten free they contain a protein in them that can cause an auto-immune system reaction to them when ingested.
 It is highly recommended that they should be avoided.
 Be sure to read the food labels clearly before buying and consuming any of them.
 If you should find any of these ingredients, avoid purchasing or consuming these products.

-We have provided you with some of the symptoms that can be experienced by individuals who may have an allergic reaction to gluten.
-Gluten is in wheat, rye and barley grains and most of the processed foods in the grocery store has these ingredients in them.
+We have provided you with some of the symptoms that can be experienced by individuals who may have an allergic reaction to gluten or have celiac disease.
+Gluten is in wheat, rye and barley grains and most of the processed foods in the grocery store has one of these ingredients in them.
 It is up to you, as an educated shopper, to know how to distinguish between gluten and non-gluten foods.

-It is also important that one you have been diagnosed with a gluten sensitivity, to remain on a gluten free diet for your entire lifetime.
-With more and more gluten free products being offered in grocery stores, finding them will be easier.
+It is also important that once you have been diagnosed with a gluten sensitivity, to remain on a gluten free diet for your entire lifetime.
+With more and more gluten free products being offered in grocery stores, finding them will be easier with affordable prices.

 One other thing, get to know and understand how to read the nutrition labels on the products.
 As you do, you will not experience any gluten attacks by ingesting unknown gluten.